20 Foods Ruining Your Weight Loss Goals

 If you actually take a look at the nutrition breakdowns of popular store-bought salad dressings, you'll see that they not only contain soybean or canola oils, but they're packed with artificial flavors, colors, and sodium-rich preservatives, along with added sugars (hello, high-fructose corn syrup), and trans fat, according to Harvard research.

 A blueberry muffin sounds innocent enough, right?
-But before you purchase some from the bakery or café for breakfast, be aware than a typical muffin is actually high in calories and sugar with very little fiber.
+But before you purchase some from the bakery or café for breakfast, be aware that a typical muffin is actually high in calories and sugar with very little fiber.

 However, muffins can be a healthy option if done right, though!
 Try making smaller muffins at home using whole wheat flour and less sugar—swap sugar for honey, real maple syrup, or even extra fruit for natural sweetness.